camba1/cwit_2020/README.md

 - **Nodejs**: app packaged via the ```Dockerfile``` in the nodeApp directory.
 The app has three entry points:
     - **Root** ("/") just pulls writes hello world and the hostname
     - **/mariadb** pulls data from the test DB in MariaDB and posts the data on the browser
     - **/redis** gets data from Redis if the data has been cached.
-Otherwise pulls the data from MariaDb and caches it in Redis.
-Data is the posted on the browser
+Otherwise, it pulls the data from MariaDb and caches it in Redis.
+Data is the posted on the browser.

 Note that the application sends back pre-rendered page back to the client and uses _pug_ as the rendering engine.